travel

 If you're craving peace and quiet, rural tourism in Spain is a great budget-friendly choice.

-Many rural towns or small villages offer charming stays in old farmhouses or cottages, often for a fraction of the price of city hotels.
+Many rural towns and small villages offer charming stays in old farmhouses or cottages, often for a fraction of the price of city hotels.
 These places are perfect for relaxing or exploring the Spanish countryside.

-Check out Local Host Families
+Check Out Local Host Families

 In some regions of Spain, you can stay with local host families for a more authentic experience.
 Platforms like Homestay offer travellers the chance to live with locals, enjoy home-cooked meals, and get a glimpse of life in Spain.
 It's not only affordable but also a way to immerse yourself in the culture.